 Sigma Pi Sigma is MSUM’s physics honors society, which usually holds an annual induction ceremony in the spring for physics honors.
 (Sigma Pi Sigma chapter number 306 was originally chartered as the Tri-College University Chapter on April 30, 1973).

 MSUM’s Society of Physics Students (SPS) is consistently honored and recognized as a Distinguished Chapter from SPS National.
-This active student organization is committed to physics-related outreach in the form of physics demonstrations designed to educate and entertain students and the general public, specifically the annual Halloween show and the SPS Demo Show.
+This active student organization enjoys a seven-year streak for national awards won by physics students.
+The group is committed to physics-related outreach in the form of physics demonstrations designed to educate and entertain students and the general public, specifically the annual Halloween show and the SPS Demo Show.
 They also provide a supportive peer network; facilitate tours and field trips; sponsor guest speakers; and arrange and fund conference participation.
 SPS MSUM

 As part of your Physics degree, you’ll complete a senior project involving experimental and/or theoretical research on a physics topic, which will include extensive library research, a detailed written report and an oral presentation.
 Recent senior projects include: Tracking the Changes in Epistemological Beliefs in General Physics Students; Imaging of Collagen-I Binding with MMP-I Using Atomic Force Microscopy; Electromagnetic Coil Gun; The Study of the Magnus Effect; Modeling and Testing a Seismic Accelerator; Maximum Muscle Work for Increasing Load and Stance, plus many more fascinating topics!